PseudoDevs/IamGhost/bbmd10.md

-Last updated: 2024-04-08 14:55:28
+Last updated: 2024-04-08 14:56:01
-Random Quote: I will not be remembered as Set Arys the Unworthy.
-I will not soil my cloak.  -  Arys Oakheart
+Random Quote: Weakness is not in us, it is what we have outside. - Professor